From SaaS idea validation in 1 day to 150+ Beta signups

 First thing first, the website.

-We chose a static website for performance and SEO.
+We chose a static website for performance and Head.
 And built it with the React framework Gatsby.
 Elie is React friendly, so this framework was well suited to him.
 And it has a strong community behind, with regular updates.
 We connected our Github to Netlify to streamline deployment.

 This combination works perfectly since the beginning and was easy to set up.
 We strongly recommend it 👌🏼

 I designed our website on Adobe XD again.
 Thanks to the "pain discovery process", it was easy to describe and come up with the right wording/copy.
 I used terms that I heard many times while talking to founders.
 Then Elie just coded it in a few days ⚡

 We wanted some "social proof".
 I asked two fellows to get testimonials about the pain 🥺

 (Thank you, Tom & Benjamin, for your support — you guys are awesome 🥰)

 I think recommendations are essential for a website.
 Not only it brings credibility, but prospects from the same business sector identify themself easier.
 Don't be afraid to ask people if you can put testimonials of them.
 In the worst-case, you get a "No".
 So what?